ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    RateLimit-Remaining and RateLimit-Reset.

 7. Shouldn't I limit concurrency instead of request rate?
-   Why don't mention connections?

-   You can do both.
-The goal of this spec is to provide guidance for clients in shaping their requests without being throttled out.

    Limiting concurrency results in unserviced client requests, which is something we want to avoid.
+   A problematic way to limit concurrency is connection dropping, especially when connections are multiplexed (eg. HTTP/2).

-   A standard way to limit concurrency is to return 503 + Retry-After in case of resource saturation (eg. thrashing, connection queues too long, Service Level Objectives not meet, ..).
+   A semantic way to do it is to return 503 + Retry-After in case of **resource saturation** (eg. thrashing, connection queues too long, Service Level Objectives not meet, ..).

-   Dynamically lowering the values returned by the rate-limit headers, and returning retry-after along with them can improve availability.

    Saturation conditions can be either dynamic or static: all this is out of the scope for the current document.

-   Newer HTTP versions like HTTP/2 can send multiple requests over the same connection.
-A concurrency limit policy which drops connections may be problematic.
+   You can use this spec to limit concurrency at the HTTP level (see {{use-for-limiting-concurrency}}) and help clients to shape their requests avoiding being throttled out.

+7a.
+Why don't mention connections?

+   Beware of the term "connection":

+   - it is just *one* possible saturation cause.
+Once you go that path you will expose other infrastructural details (bandwidth, CPU, .. see {{sec-information-disclosure}}) and complicate client compliance;
+   - it is an infrastructural detail defined in terms of server and network rather than the consumed service.
+This specification protects services, and then infrastructures through client cooperation (see {{sec-throttling-does-not-prevent}}).

    RateLimit headers enable sending *on the same connection* different limit values on each response, depending on the policy scope (eg. per-user, per-custom-key, ..)